Dadia-Lefkimi-Soufli Forest National Park: Ecotourism

 The Dadia-Lefkimi-Soufli Forest National Park has successfully integrated ecotourism as a strategy for conservation and local community development.
 The initiative began in 1992 under the guidance of WWF Greece, focusing initially on conservation of the park's significant raptor populations, including vultures whose numbers had declined due to changes in local farming practices.
 Recognising that conservation needed local community support to succeed, WWF Greece developed ecotourism infrastructure and opportunities that combined environmental protection with economic benefits.

 Central to the ecotourism approach is the Dadia Ecotourism Centre, completed in 1995 with EU funding secured by WWF.
-Located near Dadia village, it includes accommodation facilities, an information centre, and a café and shop staffed by local residents.
+Located near Dadia village, it includes accommodation facilities, an information centre, and a cafe and shop staffed by local residents.
 A women's cooperative established in 1993 further supports community engagement, selling local food products and operating a small restaurant.

 WWF Greece constructed marked trails and observation facilities, including an observation post built in 1998 overlooking a raptor feeding site, to attract visitors and provide educational opportunities.
 Volunteer programmes involving youth from various parts of Greece help maintain these trails and enhance cultural exchanges with the local community.

-Visitor numbers have significantly increased, rising from about 10,000 in 1995 to over 50,000 in 2003.
-The majority of visitors are Greek nationals, with educational groups, private tours, and independent tourists forming the main visitor segments.
-Local guides trained by WWF Greece play a role in visitor management, providing interpretive services and educating tourists on appropriate conduct within the sensitive natural environment.
+Visitor numbers rose from about 10,000 in 1995 to more than 50,000 in 2003.
+The majority of visitors are Greek nationals, with educational groups, private tours, and independent travellers forming the main visitor segments.
+Local guides trained by WWF Greece provide interpretive services and help educate visitors on appropriate conduct within the sensitive natural environment.

 Management of ecotourism has progressively transitioned to the community-run Dadia Municipal Enterprise, established in 1994, ensuring long-term sustainability and local ownership.
-WWF continues its involvement by providing environmental education, conservation monitoring, and guidance to ensure the ongoing protection of the park's biodiversity.
-Challenges remain, such as managing visitor expectations and encouraging responsible promotion by tour operators.
+WWF has continued its involvement through environmental education, conservation monitoring, and advisory support aimed at protecting the park's biodiversity.